 CCM Selected to Build Air Jordan Pop-up Store

 In mid-January, Central City Millworks was commissioned by Hal Collums Construction to digitally fabricate a facade for an Air Jordan “pop-up store” built for the NBA All-Star Game being held in New Orleans.
 This store would be located in the heart of the city on the corner of New Orleans’ most notorious streets of Canal and Bourbon with the historic French Quarter as a backdrop.
 The eye-catching, sleek modern façade of the store was designed to draw huge crowds to promote, display, and the sale and display of the latest Nike and Air Jordan Collection.
-You can look for additional information right here.

 The design of the Air Jordan store was conceived by the New York group of Tangram Exhibitors International.
 Central City Millworks was involved in the process from the concept phase through the final fabrication and installation.
 As the project evolved and the design was developed, CCM was integrally involved in making adjustments to the design to achieve the look that Tangram and Air Jordan desired in the time allotted.

 Our biggest challenge was an extremely fast track schedule to open prior to the week of the All-Star Game